andrewarchi/date-input/README.md

-# React Date Input
+# Monat

-A React auto-formatting date input that recognizes a variety of formats.
+An auto-formatting date input library that recognizes a variety of formats.
+Integrates with React components or plain JavaScript.